-The new regulations should provide the parties with additional time and resources to consider other aspects arising as a result of their marriage breakdown, such as the financial matters or the arrangements for the children.
+The new regulations should provide the parties with additional time and resources to consider other aspects arising as a result of their marriage breakdown, such as financial matters or arrangements for the children.

 Steps towards equality

-With the new no-fault divorce however, there is no distinction between what same sex couples can rely on in comparison to what heterosexual couples can rely on.
+With the new no-fault divorce, however, there is no distinction between what same-sex couples can rely on in comparison to what heterosexual couples can rely on.

 The procedure for obtaining a divorce under the new provisions remains similar to the procedure under the current provisions – there is a *two-stage legal process which involves applying for the Conditional Order (previously known as the Decree Nisi) and then the Final Order (previously known as the Decree Absolute) and it will also be possible to submit a joint application.
-By allowing a joint application from both spouses, this again reinforces the step away from blame and acrimony, adopting a more conciliatory approach.
+Allowing a joint application from both spouses, again reinforces the step away from blame and acrimony, adopting a more conciliatory approach.

 There will be a minimum timeframe of six months from issuing the petition to obtaining the Final Order.

 What is of significant importance is that the new provisions remove the ability for a divorce to be contested, which has historically been a costly and complex process.
-The new provisions aim to remove acrimony, emotional distress and delay and are a welcomed by Marsden Rawsthorn.
+The new provisions aim to remove acrimony, emotional distress and delay and are welcomed by Marsden Rawsthorn.

 How we can help